w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 - There are no format‑level requirements to remember reading position, preferences, or annotations.
 - Any persistence is an implementation detail of the reading system (e.g., local databases, web storage, or cloud sync), which may rely on the publication’s origin.

-The Reading Systems spec recommends giving each publication a unique origin, which implies origin‑scoped storage that *can* persist across sessions, but this storage is a Web Platform concern, not defined by EPUB core.
+The Reading Systems spec recommends giving each publication a unique origin, which implies origin‑scoped storage that *can* persist across sessions, but this storage is a web platform concern, not defined by EPUB core.

 ### 07. Do the features in your specification expose information about the underlying platform to origins?